owaruuu/ai-examination-project/README.md

 ## Technical Decisions

+-   I am using a fake date to be able to show the 'today', 'yesterday', etc. date dividers, but it works with the current date too.
 -   When calculating dates always use UTC dates
 -   Show dates and timestamps in local time zone
 -   Stay with tailwind v3 because of time limit